s-victor/TinyPedal/docs/customization.md

 - Decimal Places: decimal places options.
 - Other Options: all other options that are not part of above option types.

-For example, to transfer all settings except widget position to another preset, select and check all settings from `setting` list, then select all options except `position` from `option type` list, and click `Transfer` button.
+For example, to only transfer all widgets `position` setting to another preset, select and check all settings from `Setting` list on the left side, then select only `position` from `Option Type` list on the right side, and click `Transfer` button.

 [**`Back to Top`**](#)